-Analysts in the Latent Prints Section examine fingerprints "after the fact."
+Analysts in the Friction Ridge Section examine fingerprints "after the fact."
 Each finger and

 thumb is unique to an individual and no two prints have ever been found to be exactly the same from two